Game Version: 2.0

 Fundamentally, monsters hit the active character even when he’s shielded.
 Any negative side effects of monster attacks — like applying elemental auras, summoning blazing orb of doom, increasing cooldown of player’s abilities — still go through.
 Monsters also crowd around the active character, further reducing safe space and increasing damage taken.

 Baron Bunny and all other taunts are free from these limitations.
 No negative effects of enemy attacks will bring any harm.
 Monsters will also crowd around the taunt, letting active character easily slip behind and happily backstab.
-Some abilities with narrow hitbox — like Hu Tao’s charged attack — can be utilized to hit whole rows of monsters stacked around the Bunny because of this.
+Some abilities with narrow hitboxes — like Hu Tao’s charged attack — can be utilized to hit whole rows of monsters stacked around the Bunny because of this.

 There are downsides to taunts.
-Taunts do not work on boss enemies like Azhada or Andrius.
+Taunts do not work on boss enemies like Azhdaha or Andrius.
 And every single taunt in the game shares the same effect radius of 5 meters.
 That’s quite small and requires getting used to.